Shayan-Amz/Floating-Point-ALU/README.md

 | 1 | 0 | **exactly** on the midpoint | increment only if the LSB is 1 (tie → even) |

-The directed modes (toward zero / +∞ / −∞) only need to know whether the result is inexact (`g ∨ r ∨ s`) and its sign.
+The directed modes (toward zero / +∞ / −∞) only need to know whether the result is inexact (`g ∨ r ∨ s`) and what its sign is.
 Incrementing `1.111…1` produces `10.000…0`, which is re-normalised (exponent + 1); an exponent that reaches 255 becomes ±∞ in round-to-nearest, or saturates to ±MaxFinite in the directed modes that must not cross zero-ward (IEEE 754-2019 §7.4).

 All of this lives in one function, `detail::round_and_pack`, shared by the four operations.

 ---

-## Verification
+## How it is tested

-Correctness is established by **differential testing against the host FPU** — every x86-64 (SSE), AArch64 (NEON) and RISC-V processor implements IEEE 754 binary32 exactly, so the hardware result is the oracle. `tests/test_fp32.cpp` compares the model with the hardware **bit for bit** (NaN payloads excepted, as they are implementation-defined) for
+Correctness is established by **differential testing against the host FPU**: every x86-64 (SSE), AArch64 (NEON) and RISC-V processor implements IEEE 754 binary32 exactly, so the hardware result is the oracle. `tests/test_fp32.cpp` compares the model with the hardware **bit for bit** (NaN payloads excepted, as they are implementation-defined) for

 * a 41 × 41 grid of hand-picked edge values (±0, ±min-subnormal, ±min-normal, 1 ± ulp, 2²³, 2²⁴,
-  ±MaxFinite, ±∞, quiet/signalling NaNs, …) plus the specific inputs that broke the original program;
+  ±MaxFinite, ±∞, quiet/signalling NaNs, and other awkward cases);
 * eight families of random operands designed to stress each part of the datapath: arbitrary bit patterns, normals, near-equal exponents (short alignment shifts), tiny (subnormal/underflow), huge (overflow), subnormal × normal, huge ÷ tiny, and near-cancelling pairs (x + (−x ± k ulp));